DaveBenham/VenomModules/README.md

 The filter is highly resonant, yet will not self oscillate unless feedback is applied.
 This makes it an excellent choice for pinging.

+There is also a Spread option to apply different cutoff frequencies to the left and right inputs.
+Because the right input is normalled to the left, and there is an option to subtract the right output from the left, the filter can function similarly to the Rob Hordijk Twin Peaks filter.

 Every parameter has a primary labeled knob to set the base value, plus an unlabeled CV input with asscociated attenuverter.
 The Cutoff parameter has an additional V/Oct CV input.
 CV input is always summed with the parent base knob value.

 Some parameters have one or two small buttons beside the label to configure additional aspects of the parameter.